 Understanding others is essential for good communication.
 Without good communication there can’t be effective work.
 Building empathy towards others at the workplace allows for better expression of thoughts and ideas and suggestions without roadblocks such as hurt and arguments.
 It is necessary to understand a subordinate’s traits and ambitions, as well why they act the way they do.
 This level of understanding helps to properly motivate and give feedback, two of the most powerful ways managers make an impact.

 Whilst networking is touted as something crucial to advancing your career, without the ability to empathise with whom you are speaking with, it would be difficult to turn any casual acquaintances you have made into proper friends that you can rely on in the future.
-Building these stronger relationships is obviously cornerstone of networking ability.
+Building these strong relationships is obviously the cornerstone of networking ability.
 Relying on your contacts is essential to moving ahead.
 And if you have never known how to properly empathise with others, you will never be able to manage stakeholders.

-Krishan Sharma wrote this article for Comaea Consulting with research assistance of Animan Amit.
+Krishan Sharma wrote this article for Comaea Consulting with the research assistance of Animan Amit.
 Krishan is a management consultant having recruited over 100 managers, assessed over 500 executives and coached over 100 leaders in his 20 years HR career.
 Animan Amit is an undergraduate student of Chemical Engineering at Washington University in St. Louis.

 WANT TO KEEP IN TOUCH?

 Sign up for our free newsletter and receive updates from the Comaea Group.
 These may include tips and new products as available.
 We will not spam you and we do not pass your details on to any third parties.
 You can unsubcribe at any time.